oslabs-beta/Jester/README.md

 To view all of the projects you have created, please utilize our vertical tool bar on the left side of the page.
 When you select 'Projects', a pop-out menu will display all the projects on your account.
 From here, you can select any of your projects to view the saved code snippets inside.
 If you haven't created a project, please create one from here or generate test code and append it to a project in order to begin.

 ## Contributing
 As an open source project, we are always open to contributors wanting to improve the library.
-For more information, please visit our [contributing documentation](https://github.com/oslabs-beta/d3no-data/blob/main/CONTRIBUTING.md).

 ## Contributors
 <ul>